close

 Practical (Pass/Fail)

 Practical skills assessment - Comprising a session of 3 patients.
-At least two different areas / body parts must be included.
+Once from each trimester of pregnancy

 The portfolio is a compulsory gateway to the practical skills assessment.